 - Adrenocorticotropin hormone (ACTH) stimulation test: This test measures how your dog’s adrenal glands perform in response to the hormone ACTH.
 Adrenocorticotropin hormone normally forces adrenal glands to produce cortisol.
 The vet can take blood samples before and after the ACTH is administered and determine how your dog’s system reacted.

 - Low dose dexamethasone suppression (LDDS) test: Dexamethasone is a human-made, synthetic form of cortisol.
-Your vet will inject a small dose of the dexamethasone into your dog’s system.
+Your veterinarian will inject a small dose of the dexamethasone into your dog’s system.
 Blood samples can help your vet determine how the synthetic hormone affected your dog’s body.

 - Urine cortisol creatinine ratio test: This test measures the ratio of cortisol to creatinine in your dog’s urine.
 Ordinarily, the amount of creatinine your dog excretes should stay fairly consistent, but dogs with Cushing’s disease will show an increased ratio.